sudban3089/MIAFR/README.md

 ![alt text](IJCB2024_Overview.PNG)

+## Overview
+Through a large-scale study over diverse face images, we show that facial attribute editing using modern generative AI models can severely degrade automated face recognition systems.
+This degradation persists even with generative models that include additional identity-based loss function.
+To mitigate this issue, we propose two novel techniques for local and global attribute editing.
+We empirically ablate twenty-six facial semantic, demographic and expression-based attributes that have been edited using state-of-the-art generative models, and evaluate them using ArcFace and AdaFace matchers on CelebA, CelebAMaskHQ and LFW datasets.
+Finally, we use LLaVA, an emerging visual question-answering framework for attribute prediction to validate our editing techniques.
+Our methods outperform the current state-of-the-art at facial editing (BLIP, InstantID) while retaining identity by a significant extent.

 ## Usage
 Create the `ldm` environment by following the steps outlined in [Dreambooth Stable Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion).
 Check `environment.yaml` file.
 Ensure that the environment is set up correctly before proceeding.